mdeniz/marcus_bikes/README.md

 ## Improvements

-After implementing this project I realized about certain improvements that we could introduce.
+After implementing this project I realized about certain improvements that we could introduce:

-* Multicurrency
+* Multicurrency and multilanguage support.
-* Multilanguage
-* Variations for products?
-* Bag of properties in each product
+* Bag of data attributes for each product in a structured way.
+Add more info to each product that could be shown in the product page automatically.
+Info that doesn't need to be customized, like dimensions of a certain frame, number of pins for a chain, etc.
-* Be able to use categories as the products set a CustomizablePart can select options from instead of having to specify product by product as options
+* Be able to use categories as the products set a CustomizablePart can select options from instead of having to specify product by product as options.
+* Filtering on the catalog to narrow down the list of products to be shown.
-*
+* API??